ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/Network.md

 This mode allows to send the Ethernet frames assembled by the Network component transparently through the WiFi chip/module.
 Some devices may support transparent mode at a higher level, such as TCP - this will not work with the Network component.

-The Network **CORE** is available in a \ref nw_debugging "Debug" variant with extensive diagnostic messages.
-The **Release** variant omits this diagnostic information.

 For mass production, the \ref nw_runtime_config option can be used to assign individual network addresses to every device that is produced.
 Unique identifiers are required for proper network operation.